There’s no doubt that the Chase Sapphire Reserve® took the travel credit card world by storm when it was announced in mid-2016.

 50% More Value in Statement Credit Redemptions ($100)

-Cardholders can redeem their Chase Ultimate Reward points at 1.5 cents per point as a statement credit to offset purchases at grocery stores, home improvement stores, and dining establishments through April 30, 2020.
+Cardholders can use Pay Yourself Back to redeem their Chase Ultimate Reward points at 1.5 cents per point as a statement credit to offset purchases at grocery stores, home improvement stores, and dining establishments through September 30, 2021, or their annual fee or eligible charitable donation through December 31, 2021.
 Previously, you could use your points towards statement credits at a rate of 1 cent per point, so this is a substantial increase in value.

 While the Chase Sapphire Reserve card doesn’t have as many travel perks as The Platinum Card® by American Express, the card does offer a few perks like airport lounge access and hotel benefits that can make your travel experience a bit more comfortable.